61 Sever Street

 Office Location: Borger 204

 Prior to coming to Becker College, while a research assistant professor at Tufts University, Dr. Kumar engineered a new digital perfusion system used for the discovery of drugs to treat glaucoma.
-In his position as research associate and research assistant professor at the Duke University Medical Center in Durham, North Carolina, he published his work on kinectin, a novel diagnostic marker of autoimmune diseases.
+In his position as research associate and research assistant professor at the Duke University Medical Center in Durham, North Carolina, he published his work on kinectin, a novel diagnostic marker of autoimmune diseases, in Science (1995).
 As a staff scientist at TEI in Boston, he identified a successful strategy for making insulin-producing cells from human skin fibroblast (human adult stem cells).

 Since 2007, Dr. Kumar has been actively engaged in developing the biotechnology/biology major at Becker College.
 He took the initiative of obtaining major research equipment from Harvard and Tufts University.
 He organized a meeting with academic deans, and also invited a visiting faculty team from the College of the Holy Cross to find course unification in the development of the chemistry curriculum.
 With the help of Dr. James Stone, Dr. Kumar registered Becker College on an NIH eRA account so natural science faculty can submit grants to NIH for college development funding programs and research programs.
 Dr. Kumar also continues his efforts to submit a $500,000 R15 grant to NIH for the establishment of a research facility at Becker College.